nginxinc/nginx-wiki/source/community/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Start by investigating possible problem causes.
 Review :doc:`../start/topics/tutorials/debugging` and carefully look **LINE BY LINE** through the error log.

-If you can't determine the problem cause through testing, experimentation, searches on the 'net, etc., then **gather all relevant details** and clearly explain your problem on IRC or in a note to the mailing list.
+If you can't determine the cause of the problem through testing, experimentation, searches on the 'net, etc., then **gather all relevant details** and clearly explain your problem on IRC or in a note to the mailing list.
 (If you are new to interacting with FOSS support communities, please read: `How To Ask Questions The Smart Way <http://catb.org/~esr/faqs/smart-questions.html>`_.)